srid/purescript-book-sources/chapter5.md

 The example code above demonstrates two types of patterns:

-- Numeric literals patterns, which match something of type `Number`, only if the value matches exactly.
+- Integer literals patterns, which match something of type `Int`, only if the value matches exactly.
 - Variable patterns, which bind their argument to a name

 There are other types of simple patterns:

-- String and Boolean literals
+- `Number`, `String` and `Boolean` literals
 - Wildcard patterns, indicated with an underscore (`_`), which match any argument, and which do not bind any names.

 Here are two more examples which demonstrate using these simple patterns: